anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 }
 ```

-Each event should have a list of the validators that have seen
+Each event will be stored with a list of the validators that have ever seen it
-this event and the current amount of stake associated with it.
-This
-will need to be appropriately adjusted across epoch boundaries.
-However,
+as well as the fraction of total voting power that has ever seen it.
-once an event has been seen by 2/3 of the voting power, it is locked into a
+Once an event has been seen by 2/3 of voting power, it is locked into a
-`seen` state.
-Thus, even if after an epoch that event has no longer been
-reported as seen by 2/3 of the new staking validators voting power, it is still
-considered as `seen`.
+`seen` state, and acted upon.

+There is no adjustment across epoch boundaries - e.g. if an event is seen by 1/3
+of voting power in epoch n, then seen by a different 1/3 of voting power in
+epoch m>n, the event will be considered `seen` in total.
+Validators may never
+vote more than once for a given event.

+### Minimum confirmations
-Each event from Ethereum should include the minimum number of confirmations
+There will be a protocol-specified minimum number of confirmations that events
-necessary to be considered seen.
-Validators should not vote to include events
+must reach on the Ethereum chain, before validators should vote to include them
-that have not met the required number of confirmations.
-Furthermore, validators
-should not look at events that have not reached protocol specified minimum
+on Namada.
+Validators should not vote to include events that have not met this
-number of confirmations (regardless of what is specified in an event).
-This
-constant may be changeable via governance.
-Voting on unconfirmed events is
+required number of confirmations.
+This constant will be changeable via
-considered a slashable offence.
+governance.
+Voting on unconfirmed events is considered a slashable offence.

+In a future version of the Ethereum bridge, we may allow an additional per-event
+minimum number of confirmations that an event should have to reach before being
+included in Namada.

 ### Storage
 To make including new events easy, we take the approach of always overwriting